barryclark/jekyll-now/_posts/2017/2017-06-01-Kingdoms-of-Erden-Preview.md

 ~~My only concern with the game is its $15 pledge level to get a print copy of the game without a box. $20 if you want a box with the game.
 While the game is enjoyable, a $10 tag seems a bit more reasonable for a boxed game with 36 cards.~~

-**UPDATE** *I've been informed that the Kickstarter campaign has been updated.
+**UPDATE:** *I've been informed that the Kickstarter campaign has been updated.
 You can now get Kingdoms of Erden, and all stretch goals, for $10.
 At this price point you'd be crazy to pass it up.*

 That being said, Kingdoms of Erden is a light and quick filler that's playable up to 4 players in a reasonable amount of time.
 While the game comes with a 10+ age rating, it's certainly playable with younger kids.